EJCROFT/paylocity-api-solution/README.md

 python cli.py --post

-Usage
+  Usage:
   Use the --get flag to retrieve data.
   Use the --post flag to add data.
   Use the --delete flag followed by the object ID to remove a specific resource.